5ahmnm1920-mep3-G2/VRProject-celiasch/README.md

 # VR Project Celiasch

 ## Concept
 A 3D globe is in the middle of a room.
-The player has to get the right object from the tree and put them on the right place to make the globe spin.
+The player has to pick up trash, laying around the globe.
+If he picks up a piece of trash, a tree appears in the room.
+The player has to repeat this step three times.
+Then the globe spins and the game ends.

 ### Controls
 #### Movement
 Look longer at the waypoints to teleport.
 #### Mechanics
-Look longer on Objects to interact with them.
+Look longer on Objects to pick them up.

 ## Dev-Platform
  + Windows 10 64 bit